 For more information check out this article on Dry Needling Therapy and watch the video below.

-You can also find us in Phoenix Magazine’s 2014 Medical Directory.
+Camelback was also featured as an expert in Phoenix Magazine’s 2014 Medical Directory.